touying-typ/touying/src/utils.typ

 ///
 /// Example: `#speaker-note[This is a speaker note]`
 ///
-/// - `self` is the current context.
+/// - self (content): The current context.
 ///
-/// - `mode` is the mode of the markup text, either `typ` or `md`.
+/// - mode (string): The mode of the markup text, either `typ` or `md`.
 Default is `typ`.
 ///
-/// - `setting` is a function that takes the note as input and returns a processed note.
+/// - setting (function): A function that takes the note as input and returns a processed note.
 ///
-/// - `note` is the content of the speaker note.
+/// - note (content): The content of the speaker note.
+///
+/// -> content
 #let speaker-note(self: none, mode: "typ", setting: it => it, note) = {
   if self.at("enable-pdfpc", default: true) {
     let raw-text = if type(note) == content and note.has("text") {